al-aleman/datillilo/README.md

     seqtk seq capensis.fa

  - [x] Our whole-chloroplast-genome-sequences by species are ready!
- [Here](https://github.com/al-aleman/datillilo/blob/main/data/capensis_valida_fasta.zip) is a compressed folder with the chloroplast sequences for each species, one species per file.
+ [Here](https://github.com/al-aleman/datillilo/blob/main/data/capensis_valida_fasta.zip) is a folder with the chloroplast sequences for each species, one species per file.

 ---
 ### Phylogenetic relationships and molecular clock analyses (under construction)